Soroushslz/Diabetes/README.md

 ## 📌 Overview

 Diabetes is a life-threatening chronic condition with the potential to cause heart disease, nerve damage, and organ failure.
 Early and efficient diagnosis of **Type 2 Diabetes** is essential for preventing complications.
-This project introduces a **low-complexity deep learning model**—a 1D Convolutional Neural Network (CNN)—that offers high accuracy and can be embedded in **wearable devices** or **IoT-based health monitoring systems**.
+This project introduces a **low-complexity deep learning model** a 1D Convolutional Neural Network (CNN) that offers high accuracy and can be embedded in **wearable devices** or **IoT-based health monitoring systems**.

 ---